AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 >[!NOTE]
 >
 >Campaign v8 web is currently in Alpha version.
 Access is restricted to a small set of Alpha customers.
-Please be aware that both product interface, capabilities and usage flows can change without notice.
+Please be aware that product interface, capabilities and usage flows can change without notice.

 Adobe Campaign provides a platform for designing cross-channel customer experiences and an environment for visual campaign orchestration, real-time interaction management and cross channel execution.

-In addition to all the existing features available with the console, we've built a web interface for practionners which offers an integrated, intuitive and consistent user experience.
+In addition to all the existing features available with the console, we've built a web interface to provide practionners with an integrated, intuitive and consistent user experience.

 ## Alpha features

-This modern web-based UI is currently only available to Alpha practionners with the following capabilities:
+This modern web-based interface is currently only available to Alpha practionners with the following capabilities:

 **Modern, intuitive and unified experience**